learn-co-curriculum/java-mod-5-erd-to-jpa/README.md

        </persistence-unit>
    </persistence>
    ```
-6. Right-click on the `Main` class and rename the class `JpaCreate`.
+6. Right-click on the `Main` class, select Refactor/Rename to rename the class as `JpaCreate`.
 7. Right-click on `org.example` folder and add a new class `JpaRead`.
 8. Right-click on `org.example` folder and add a new package `org.example.model`.
 9. Right-click on the `model` package and add 4 new classes: